 - When you stop to chat with a friend or neighbor while on a walk

 - When your dog is getting weighed on the scale at the vet's office

 - Entering doorways so your dog doesn't drag you through

 If Sitting Causes Pain

 Many dogs are hesitant to sit or respond slowly to the cue because it hurts.
-It might be moving into position that hurts, or the pressure of actually sitting.
+It might be moving into the position that hurts or the pressure of actually sitting.
 Their pain could be due to injury, obesity, arthritis, or another medical condition.
 If your dog has a painful condition or injury, don't ask them to sit.
 If your dog is sitting slowly, is stiff in their movement to sit or get up from a sit, or hesitates when you ask them to sit, visit your veterinarian to find out if they are in pain.
 Your veterinarian can help you begin a treatment or pain management plan.

 Dogs are experts at hiding pain — if you aren't sure whether your dog might be hurting, learn more about what signs to look for in "How Can I Tell If My Dog Is In Pain?"